Zihang97/Movie-Analyzer-Based-on-Tweet-Sentiment-Analysis/README.md

 The basic function of movie analyzer is grabbing the tweets and analyzing the sentiment of texts.

 ### User Story
-As a cinema manager, I want to see the score of each movie on show based on the analysis of people's feeling so that I can schedule the showtimes of movies tomorrow.
+As a cinema manager, I want to see the score of each movie playing based on the analysis of people's feeling so that I can schedule the showtimes of movies tomorrow.

 As a movies promotion manager, I want to see people's feedback about the movie so that I can adjust the promotion strategy according to people's feeling.